solex16/solex-movies/README.md

 ### Notes
-The functionality has been completed according to spec Styling may be a little too 'playful' (esp. with the 'rando' header background colours)
+The functionality has been completed according to spec

+Styling may be a little too 'playful' (esp. with the 'random' header background colours)

 ### Shortfalls
 No tests are set up

 No accessibility

 ### To Do
-get more results and paginate
+Get more results and paginate

-improve layout, expecially breakpoints for grid columns
+Improve layout, expecially breakpoints for grid columns